Goldpm/HW2-Responsive-Portfolio/README.md

-# Homework 2 - Responsive Portfolio
+# Responsive Portfolio

-This repo is for the UNCC coding bootcamp's second homework assignment
+This repo is for the UNCC coding bootcamp

 ## Instructions

-Recreate the page from first homework assignment except using bootstrap 4 to make it a much more responsive website
+Recreate portfolio except using bootstrap 4 to make it a much more responsive website

 ## Screenshots